mgsrichard/School_District_Analyis/README.md

 #### After
 ![After top 5](https://github.com/mgsrichard/School_District_Analyis/blob/main/After%20top%205%20schools.png)

-### How does replacing the ninth-grade scores affect the following?
+### How does replacing the ninth-grade scores affect the other outcomes?
 - Math and Reading Scores by Grade

     The math and reading scores by grade are unaffected, except for the grades for the THS ninth graders, which are now replaced by nans (which means not a number).